peekeep/TP-Final-IP-PHP-Matching-game/README.md

 2. Open the project folder in Visual Studio Code.
 3. Open the integrated terminal.
 4. Run the program.

+PS: The game also includes an .xlsx file that contains a data structure of the arrays.
+Finally, in order to run it, it is important to know that the file/code "memoria.php" is included in the file/code "programaEliaJañez.php"; therefore, both files must be present for the program to run correctly.

+The program "memoria.php" is where the actual game is located, while "programaEliaJañez.php" contains the options menu and the records of the game.

 ## The game will run in the terminal, and the user can interact with the options menu by following the instructions displayed on the screen.